marlonsc/mt5-docker/README.md

 nano docker-compose.yaml
 ```

-Use this content filling user and password with your own data.
+Use this content, optionally adding your MT5 credentials for auto-login.

 ```yaml
 version: '3'